Expressions, Variables & Constants

 variableNumber at each line:

-Often a bad name is not descriptive enough.
+Often a bad name is simply not descriptive enough.
 Here are some examples of bad names:

-The key is to ensure that you’ll understand what the variable or constant refers to when you reread it later.
+The key is to ensure that you’ll understand what the variable or constant refers to when you read it again later.
 Don’t make the mistake of thinking you have an infallible memory!
-It’s common in computer programming to look back at your code as early as a day or two later and forget what it does.
-Make it easier by giving your variables and constants intuitive, precise names.
+It’s common in computer programming to look back at your own code as early as a day or two later and have forgotten what it does.
+Make it easier for yourself by giving your variables and constants intuitive, precise names.

 Also, note how the names above are written.
 In Swift, it is common to camel case names.
 For variables and constants, follow these rules to case your names properly:

 - If the name is made up of multiple words, join them together and start the other words with an uppercase letter.